-When I was a child I used to spend the weekends at my grandparent’s house.
+As a child, I would usually spend the weekends at my grandparent’s house.

-Those glorious, responsibility-free days would be filled with endless visits to car boot sales or village fetes.
-Too much time would be had in front of the television, eating fatty foods.
+Those glorious, responsibility-free days were filled with endless visits to car boot sales, village fetes, and garden centres to look at bunnies and guinea pigs.
+Too much time would be had in front of the television watching cartoons and eating fatty foods.
 And more often than not, we’d bake.

-Scones and sponges, flans and flapjacks, crumbles and cupcakes; we would make them all.
-And it was always my job to lick the spoon
+Scones and sponges, flans and flapjacks, crumbles and cupcakes, we would make them all.
+As head chef, it would always be my job to lick the spoon

 and or the bowl.